jmdisuanco/react-fn-component-boilerplate/README.md

         - Storybook
         - Webpack
     - Front-End
-        - Ant Designer
+        - Ant Design
         - React Hooks
             - useContext `so components deep on the tree can easily access the state`
             - useState
             - useLayoutEffect `sample implementation so things like animejs can work its magic`
-            - immutable via `immutable-helper `
+            - immutability via `immutable-helper `

 ## Getting Started